flippercloud/flipper/README.md

 Control your software &mdash; don't let it control you.
 Read on for everything you need to get started with Flipper.

-We also have a hosted version (https://www.flippercloud.io) that is pretty sweet.
+We also have a hosted version (https://www.flippercloud.io) that is pretty sweet ([check out the rails demo](https://github.com/fewerandfaster/flipper-rails-demo)).

 ## Installation